MichelML/amazon-summary-of-orders/README.md

 These scripts allow you to get the sum in dollars of all the orders you've made (per one page of orders) on either amazon.ca or amazon.com.

 ## How to use it
 Choose the script applicable to the site you will visit (.ca or .com).
-Go on amazon.ca/com and make sure the site is in english.
+Go on amazon.ca or amazon.com and make sure the site is in english.
 Then go on the page where you can view your orders.
 It should look something like:
  ```
  https://www.amazon.ca/gp/your-account/order-history?...
  ```